translate/virtaal/docs/features.rst

 - Debug compiled application translations by opening .mo and .qm files directly
 - Platform independence means you can run Virtaal on Windows, Linux, Mac OSX and probably other systems as well.
-- Native window dialogs on Gnome, KDE, Windows and OSX (since version 0.7).
+- Native window dialogs on Gnome, KDE, Windows and OSX